davidrb/opqbox2/README.md

  * **Support event recording upon power failure.** OPQBox2 adds up to 512k of ferromagnetic RAM (FRAM) IC.
 FRAM will be used as a circular buffer, containing up to 1 min of high resolution voltage measurements.
 FRAM will maintain its state through a power cycle, which will be sent to the cloud once the OPQBox2 comes back online.

-* **Connectivity** OPQBox2 is designed to be the deployed as a part of a distributed real-time power quality monitoring network.
+* **Connectivity.** OPQBox2 is designed to be the deployed as a part of a distributed real-time power quality monitoring network.
 As such it offers a large number of interface options, including serial, USB, WIFI and cellular network.
 The initial development will focus on WIFI, and serial communication.

 Changes From OPQBox1
 --------------------